spotify/luigi/doc/command_line.rst

 Running from the Command Line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The prefered way to run luigi tasks is through the ``luigi`` command line tool that will be installed with the pip package.
+The prefered way to run Luigi tasks is through the ``luigi`` command line tool that will be installed with the pip package.

 .. code-block:: python